 “The Girl Who Wore Freedom is a touching and highly informative documentary.
 This film is a must-see for today’s generation and generations to come!”

-While in Normandy this year, our team hosted 11 focus group screenings.
+While in Normandy this year, our team hosted 11 focus group events.
 Then to honor the 75th anniversary of D-Day, we shared the ‘rough cut’ of the film online where several hundred more got a sneak peek of The Girl Who Wore Freedom.
-Back in the United States, we started with a screening in Chicago this summer and will finish up the year with one last screening this December in McMinnville, Tennessee.
-So far, there have been 17 screenings stateside with more 2,000 people seeing The Girl Who Wore Freedom.
-At every screening, the response has been overwhelmingly positive and encouraging.
+Back in the United States, we started with a focus group event in Chicago this summer and will finish up the year with one last event this December in McMinnville, Tennessee.
+So far, there have been 17 focus groups stateside with more 2,000 people seeing The Girl Who Wore Freedom.
+At every event, the response has been overwhelmingly positive and encouraging.
 Thank you for coming to see us and talk with our team.
 Your feedback has helped as we continue with our edits and get closer to the final version of the film.

 3. Volunteers and Families